 Lesley Wylie

-8. Estanislao Severos Zeballos, or Nineteenth-Century Argentina’s Environmental Unconscious
+8. Estanislao Severos Zeballos, or, Nineteenth-Century Argentina’s Environmental Unconscious

 Aarti S. Madan

-9. La Revista Hispano-Americana (1895–1896): Laura Méndez’s Extractive Pedagogy
+9. La Revista Hispano-Americana (1895–1896): Laura Méndez’s Extractivist Pedagogy

 Catalina Rodríguez